Demo effect: Early history

 The earliest computer programs resembling demo effects predate the demoscene for several decades.
 Perhaps the earliest example of these so-called display hacks is a program called Bouncing Ball on the Whirlwind computer in the early 1950s.
 Another famous display hack, munching squares, was originally created on the PDP-1 in ca. 1962.

 "Old school" effects

 These effects were typical in the 1980s and the early 1990s and were first implemented on either the Commodore 64, Atari ST or the Amiga.
-They often relied on the systems custom hardware or were considered difficult because of it.
+They often relied on the system's custom hardware or were considered difficult because of it.
 For example, 3D objects rendered in dots are somewhat tricky on systems without byte-per-pixel displays or limited video memory bandwidth, or systems with slow and/or limited (e.g. 8 bit, no FPU) CPUs.